cip03/cip03.github.io.src/posts/2016-11-12-dynamic-existential.md

 **cocreature** has a [blog post][cocreature] showing how to dynamically load GHC compiled modules in general, as long as you do the bookkeeping.

----

-Inside GHC, there is a type called `Dynamic` that cannot be used for live coding to the same extent, since opening a `Dynamic` inside a generic world traversal will introduce a module dependency to the entity definition module.
-So I think `Dynamic` does not live up to its name, at least not in [Alan Key's][smalltalk] [sense][dynamic].

 [wiki-late]: https://en.wikipedia.org/wiki/Late_binding "Late binding - Wikipedia"
 [Typed Racket]: https://docs.racket-lang.org/ts-guide/index.html "The Typed Racket Guide"
 [existentially]: http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#existentially-quantified-data-constructors "9.1.
 Language options — Glasgow Haskell Compiler Users Guide"